Kaylahray/js-basics/README.md

 _Answer_:

-- statically typed programming languages are programming languages that do type checking at compile time, while dynamically typed programming language performs type checking at run-time or execution time.
+- Statically typed programming languages are programming languages that do type checking at compile time, while dynamically typed programming language performs type checking at run-time or execution time.

 - In statically typed programming languages explicit type declarations are required, while in dynamically typed programming language explicit declarations are not required.

 - In statically typed programming languages variables assignment are static and cannot be changed, while in dynamically typed programming language variables assignment are dynamic and can be altered.

 - **Examples of statically typed programming languages are C++, Java, C, Go, Haskell, c# and Scala.
-While examples od dynamically typed programming languages are JavaScript, Python, Perl, CoffeScript, Ruby, Php and Erlang.**
+While examples of dynamically typed programming languages are JavaScript, Python, Perl, CoffeScript, Ruby, Php and Erlang.**

 ## Question 7: Differentiate between the JavaScript data types 'null' and undefined & nbsp?

 _Answer_:

-- Undefined is a primitive data type that has a value of undefined.
+- **Undefined** is a primitive data type that has a value of undefined.
 When a variable has been declared but not assigned a value, it holds the value _undefined_.
-- Null is an assignment value and is assigned to a variable as a representation of no value.
+- **Null** is an assignment value and is assigned to a variable as a representation of no value.
-- &nbsp or non-breaking space is used in programming or word processing to create a space that cannot be broken by word wrap.
+- **&nbsp** or non-breaking space is used in programming or word processing to create a space that cannot be broken by word wrap.